-Bengaluru, August 11, 2017: Breast Cancer has been ranked as the number one cancer among Indian women with age adjusted rate as high as 25.8 per 100,000 women, as per the latest statistics published in the Asia Pacific Journal of Clinical Oncology.
-Bengaluru has ranked third with age adjusted incidence rate of carcinoma of the breast found as high as 34.4 per 100,000 women.
-Projections for India suggest the number of breast cancer cases will likely go as high as 1,797,900 by 2020.
+Bengaluru, August 11, 2017: Breast Cancer has been ranked as the number one cancer among Indian women with an age-adjusted rate as high as 25.8 per 100,000 women, as per the latest statistics published in the Asia Pacific Journal of Clinical Oncology.
+Bengaluru has ranked third with an age-adjusted incidence rate of carcinoma of the breast found as high as 34.4 per 100,000 women.
+Projections suggest the number of breast cancer cases in India will likely go as high as 1,797,900 by 2020.
 Though there has been an increase in health check-ups among women recently, we can still see that screening is low on priority even in major cities.

-Mammographycontinues to be the only screening test proven to decrease mortality frombreast cancer.
-However, 2D mammography is less accurate in women with densebreasts for whom cancer may be masked by overlapping breast tissue.
-When a 2Dmammogram detects an area of concern, radiologists further investigate with adiagnostic mammogram, ultrasound or biopsy.
-Looking at the same breast tissuein 3D, the radiologist may now be able to see that the abnormality on 2Dmammogram in fact represents normal breast tissue.
-This avoids furtherinvestigation in large number of patients undergoing routine screening.
+Mammography continues to be the only screening test proven to decrease mortality in breast cancer.
+However, 2D mammography is less accurate in women with dense breasts for whom cancer may be masked by overlapping breast tissue.
+When a 2D mammogram detects an area of concern, radiologists further investigate with diagnostic mammogram, ultrasound or biopsy.
+Looking at the same breast tissue in 3D, the radiologist may now be able to see that the abnormality on 2Dmammogram in fact represents normal breast tissue.
+This avoids further investigation in a large number of patients undergoing routine screening.

-In contrastto the western world, breast cancer incidence is much higher in premenopausalage group (<50 years) in India.
-As compared to both screen-film and Computed Mammograms (older but most widely used technologies), 2D and 3DDigital Mammography has significantly higher accuracy in cancer detection inyounger women and in women with dense glandular breasts.
-This willhave large impact on decreasing the number of women undergoing unnecessaryrecalls or biopsies.
-It is most important to avoid anxiety in women opting forscreening tests.
-3D mammography serves as an excellent problem solving tool andreduces misdiagnoses.
-Contrary to common practice, ultrasound alone hassignificant limitations as a screening tool and must always be combined with a2D or 3D Digital Mammogram.
-The x-ray dose of 3D mammography is comparable tothat of a 2D mammogram.
-Therefore the cumulative dose of the combined screeningis still below the FDA-regulated limit and found to be safe and effective forpatient use.
-I think this technology has greater relevance for Indianwomen.
+It is most important to avoid anxiety in women opting for screening tests.
+3D mammography serves as an excellent problem-solving tool and reduces misdiagnoses.
+Contrary to common practice, ultrasound alone has significant limitations as a screening tool and must always be combined with a 2D or 3D Digital Mammogram.
+The x-ray dose of 3D mammography is comparable to that of a 2D mammogram.
+Therefore the cumulative dose of the combined screening is still below the FDA-regulated limit and found to be safe and effective for patient use.
+I think this technology has greater relevance for Indian women.

-3Dmammography has shown to reduce percentage of missed cancers by 15%.
-Morerecent studies show about 30% increased 3D mammography sensitivity andspecificity compared to 2D Mammography with a recalls reduction in screening byapproximately 40%.
+3D mammography has shown to reduce the percentage of missed cancers by 15%.
+More recent studies show about 30% increased 3D mammography sensitivity and specificity compared to 2D Mammography with a recalls reduction in screening by approximately 40%.